archlinux/svntogit-packages/udev/trunk/readme-udev-arch.txt

 --- snap

-- To get the same device name for CD/DVD symlinks each time you boot, a rule will be generated during bootup or by executing /etc/start_udev.
+- To get the same device name for CD/DVD symlinks each time you boot, a rule will be generated during bootup or by executing '/sbin/udevadm trigger'.
 - Examples: dvd, cdrom ,cdrw etc.
 - If you want to change those links, modify '/etc/udev/rules.d/70-peristent-cd.rules' to your needs.